Seborrheic dermatitis treatment

 2. Treatment.
 The scalp is a common area for dermatitis flair-ups and a botanical shampoo and conditioner can help clear things up.
 Finding one with the ingredients listed above will help sooth, moisturize and heal the area.

 Switching to a plant-based shampoo and conditioner is a win-win.
 You will cut out any potential allergies that could actually be causing your dermatitis while working to heal any current flair-ups.
+That is why we made our shampoo and conditioner pH balanced, toxin and chemical free, and pack with healing ingredients.
+It is great for anyone with damaged skin.

 Seborrheic Dermatitis Moisturizer